MarcialRosales/owm-poc/README.md

 ### The data model

-- There is no predefined set of tables up front
+- There are no predefined table model.
+In other words, the application does not have any concept of entities (there is no ORM)
+- We build table model on demand based on business needs.
+- In a GIS database we have, at least, feature and feature classes tables.
+- A feature table contains elements we place in a map.
+A feature table has at least per row, a geometry attribute with its shape and coordinates and a link to its feature class. e.g. if we have 3 manholes in a map, we have 3 rows on this table, one for each manhole.
+- A feature class has one column for each attribute that characterizes the feature.
+And each row defines a particular configuration of one feature class. e.g. In the example above, if all 3 manholes are of the same characteristics, we have 1 row in the Structure_Catalog table that describes that manhole and all 3 rows in the Structure table references this single row in the Structure_Catalog.
+This is a normalized database model.
+Later on we could decide to denormalize it, and duplicate the data in the feature table.
+- We need to model Structures and Spans.
+We could model the two entities as just one.
+However structures and spans may have different attributes, thus we are going to treat them differently and have different tables for each one.
-- We need a type of feature to model structures , so we create 3 tables:
+- For each type of feature we are going to create 3 tables: X, X_Catalog and X_Types.
+For example:
-  - Structure which contains the actual features we place in the  map that we select from a catalog of features
+  - Structure table contains structure features
-  - Structure_Catalog which contains the catalog of Structures available
+  - Structure_Catalog contains the feature classes for structure features
-  - Structure_Types which allows us to classify/group the catalog of structures into sub-types/categories
+  - Structure_Types which allows us to classify/group the catalog of structures feature classes into sub-types/categories
-- We decided that structures and spans are quite different things and hence we model with 2 separate feature class:
-  We have them STRUCTURE, STRUCTURE_CATALOG AND STRUCTURE_TYPES tables And SPAN, SPAN_CATALOG, SPAN_TYPES tables
-- These features are not related between each but we need to relate them to create a geometry network We create a geometry network (we dont use Oracle specifics) with 2 tables per network.
-  We need to create a civil network that links structure and spans
+- Feature tables are not related between each.
+Instead, we model that relationship thru a different table that models geometry networks, i.e. from node1 feature to node2 feature using a link feature.
+- We are going to model just one type of network, the civil one, hence we create a table that models just that.
+Later if we need another network, we create its own table.
+- To model our civil network we are going to create a geometry table that has 2 nodes and 1 link column that points to a feature table respectively.
+   - Node1 and Node2 columns refers to the STRUCTURE feature table
-   - CIVIL_NETWORK that links 2 nodes: Nodes are STRUCTURE feature class and Link is SPAN feature class
+   - Link column refers to the SPAN feature table
    - CIVIL_NETWORK_ALLOW_RULES allows us to further define which specific types within a feature class can be connected

-- Only the actual feature tables and the network table (not the rules) are versioned
+- We only need to version feature tables and the network table (not the rules).
+Static data like catalog, types and rules are global.
-- The rest of the tables are modified globally, like any RDBMS table.
-- The view (a.k.a.
-DataSet) called Civil_catalog combines the feature class tables of structure, span

-To install the data model, go to `model-01` and run `setup.sql`.
+To install or view the data model, go to `model-01` and open/run `setup.sql`.

-### Scenarios to validate versioning a Civil Network database
+### Scenarios

 We are going to define a number of scenarios that 2 users -Bob and Bill- will encounter while creating their plans.
 Each user works on his own work space.